CSroseX/HASHIRA-placement-Assignment/README.md

-# Shamir's Secret Sharing - Assignment Solution
+# Hashira 1st sept placement Assignment Solution

 ## Overview
 This program implements Shamir's Secret Sharing scheme to reconstruct a secret from a threshold number of keys using Lagrange Interpolation.